Anomaly detection using data depth: multivariate case: Advantages

 Figure~\ref{fig:extra:lof} illustrates anomaly detection of both training and test sets using LOF.
 In general, LOF copes with the task to certain degree, where only very little normal observations of the testing set (which are further from the center) have same score as anomalies.
 Moreover, better choice of number of nearest neighbors could even improve the results.
-The only minor disadvantage is that anomalies on the right side of the normal data (\textit{i.e.} where there were no anomalies in the testing set) have different score from those on the left side, which can create a false impression that they are more abnormal, but indeed normal data were contaminated.
-The major disadvantage of LOF, its non-resistance to the curse of dimension, impedes substantially its use if dimension grows; an issue inherent for the family of nearest-neighbors methods.
+The only minor disadvantage is that anomalies on the right side of the normal data (\textit{i.e.} where there were no anomalies in the training set) have different score from those on the left side, which can create a false impression that they are more abnormal, but indeed normal data were contaminated.
+As we shall see in Appendix~\ref{app:extrap:10:20}, this behaviour is as well preserved with growing dimension, while the accuracy of a neighbour-based method is expected to deteriorate.
 Further, the number of nearest neighbors should be chosen, which can be a difficult task in the non-supervised context, and may not always provide satisfactory results if the data's density varies.

 Figure~\ref{fig:extra:ocsvmif} (left) indicates the anomaly score of OC-SVM.
 Being initially designed for estimation of support, OC-SVM fails to detect anomalies (even though assigning them rather low score, proper for non-central data) where they were already present in the training set, and detects only newly introduced anomalies.
 Better tuning of the kernel bandwidth does not seem to substantially change the plot.
 It is noteworthy that for a training set without (or with only several) anomalies OC-SVM would perform better, while also coping with the curse of dimension.